ibm-js/sdk/GUIDELINES.md

 * !important MUST NOT be used
 * Stylesheets MUST clearly document which properties we don't support changing.
 It SHOULD layout properties and rules to clearly separate what is not supposed to be changed.
+* Widgets styling SHOULD NOT use float style property.
+* Widgets Samples SHOULD use delite/themes/defaultapp.css when:
+    * laying out element with borders (defaultapp.css set border-box on everything)
+    * using an element that uses the whole height of the page (height:100% is needed on ascendants, including body)
+    * in need of getting rid of the default margin/padding defined by browsers

 ### Inheritance Guidelines

 * Visual components (aka widgets) MUST extend delite/Widget